-There are three ways to receive the map — click the Donate button on our Facebook page, donate via Paypal, or send a check made out to Endangered Language Alliance and sent to 3 W 18th St, 6th Fl, NY NY 10011.
+There are three ways to donate and receive the print map — click the Donate button on our Facebook page, donate via Paypal, or send a check made out to Endangered Language Alliance and sent to 3 W 18th St, 6th Fl, NY NY 10011.

 Please send your mailing address to email@example.com to receive your map. *Add $20 for shipping outside the US*

-If you donate $65, we’ll add in EITHER our (13″ x 16″) language map of Queens, featuring over 150 languages, or an ELA t-shirt showing I Love NY in all the possible sentence orders in the languages of the world.
+If you donate $65, you’ll get the map plus an ELA t-shirt showing I Love NY in all the possible sentence orders in the languages of the world.
 Just let us know your size!